marknuppnau/armis2-llama-demo/README.md

 * Follow the instructions in [environment setup](env-setup.md)

 # Run
-Either start from scratch and follow the steps below or use the jupyter notebook
+Either start from scratch and follow the steps below (GPU access required) or use the ##INSERT NOTEBOOK HERE##

 # Install packages
 After completing the environment setup, run each of the commands below in your environment\